mli/new-docs/develop/guide/ndarray/04-ndarray-advanced.md

-# NDArray: manipulate multi-dimensional arrays
+# NDArray for Advanced Users

 In _MXNet_, `NDArray` is the core data structure for all mathematical computations.
 An `NDArray` represents a multidimensional, fixed-size homogenous